reconhub/learn/content/post/practical-stegen.md

 ## Loading required packages

-The following packages will be used in the case study:
+The following packages will be used in the case study.
+You can use the `install.packages()` command to install them; this will save and install them to your computer’s R library, so you only have to do this once.:

   - [*here*](https://github.com/jennybc/here_here): to find the path to data or script files